CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Subject-Access-Requests/Subject Access Requests.md

 title: Subject Access Requests
 ---

-CluedIn allows a user to generate a subject access request to fulfil data privacy acts around the world.
+CluedIn allows a user to generate a subject access request to fulfill data privacy acts around the world.

 The process of generating a request assumes that you have integrated the sources that contain personal data.
-We also assume that you have deduplicated the records to a high precision using the CluedIn list of duplicate suspects.
+We also assume that you have de-duplicated the records to a high precision using the CluedIn list of duplicate suspects.

 The first stage of registering a Subject Access Request is to specify that the identity of the request has been confirmed.
 This is important for not generating reports for an individual that has not confirmed their identity.